comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 The following steps summarize the algorithms to generate the summary of a car:
 1. Check the number of arguments.
 If 1 continue, if not "message", exit.
-1. Check if the car exists.
+1. Move to the database folder and check if the car exists.
 If yes continue, if not "message", exit.
-1. Read the record trips in the car license and for the first word in line (km) do summary for all if $1 arg =all
+1. Read the record trips in the car file ```$plate.txt``` and for the first word in line (km) do sum for all lines.

-Backup
+1. Move to the script folder and run the frame script to show the results Backup
 ===============
 The backup function creates a backup file and copies the database folder from the App main folder.